Yandex Cloud

 To set the minimum logging level, specify it under log_options in the min_level parameter when creating a container revision.

-If you set the minimum logging level, logs of that level and higher will be written to the execution log.
+If you set the minimum logging level, the execution log will contain logs of this level or higher.
 With no minimum logging level set, all container logs will be written to the execution log.

 Disabling loggingDisabling logging

-To disable logging, under log_options, set the disabled parameter to true when creating a container revision.
+To disable logging, specify disabled set to true under log_options when creating a container revision.

 ExampleExample